 Following an extensive review process by the ASCIA anaphylaxis committee, ASCIA Action Plans have been updated.
 The 2021 versions of the following plans are now available at www.allergy.org.au/hp/anaphylaxis/ascia-action-plan-for-anaphylaxis:

-- ASCIA Action Plan for Anaphylaxis (RED) EpiPen®, Anapen® and Generic versions for adults or children with medically confirmed allergies, who have been prescribed adrenaline autoinjectors.
+- ASCIA Action Plan for Anaphylaxis (RED) EpiPen®, Anapen® and General with QR Code versions for adults or children with medically confirmed allergies, who have been prescribed adrenaline autoinjectors.
 Anapen® is expected to be available in Australia on the PBS from September 2021.

 - ASCIA Action Plan for Drug (Medication) Allergy (GREEN) for adults or children with medically confirmed drug (medication) allergies, who have not been prescribed adrenaline autoinjectors.